giannis21/SeriesApp/README.md

 # SeriesApp
-MovieRama assesment using Marvel API
+SeriesApp assesment using Marvel API

 <b>Libraries included for this project</b><br>